 Please do not post a picture of your monitor, they are very difficult to read!

 5. Reduce and simply

-Do not upload screenshot showing a complicated worksheet with all kinds of data and formulas.
+Do not upload a screenshot showing a worksheet with with a lot of data and formulas.
 It's very difficult to figure out a complicated worksheet from a screenshot, and most people won't try.
 Instead, build a tiny example on one worksheet.

 Don't get into other questions unless they are closely related.
 Focus on one thing you need help with to move forward.